Available 24h

 What does the invention of navigation have in common with Comitti clocks?

 At the beginning of the 18th century, the biggest problem faced by navigators was calculating longitude, and thus determining their true position in the vastness of the oceans.
-Countless lives were lost as ships were wrecked in unknown waters, which is why the British Parliament offered a reward of £20,000 for a solution equivalent to £2,770,000 in today's currency.
-There were two schools of thought on solving this problem: astronomers, who believed that true longitude could be calculated using stars, and horologists, who understood that an extremely accurate clock would enable the calculation of true east-west position or longitude.
+Countless lives were lost because ships were wrecked in unknown waters, which is why the British Parliament offered a reward of £20,000 for a solution equivalent to £2,770,000 in today's currency.
+There were two schools of thought on solving this problem: astronomers, who believed that true longitudinal position could be calculated using stars, and horologists, who understood that an extremely accurate clock would enable the calculation of true east-west position or longitude.

 Manufacturer information